The purpose of this page is to let experienced game developers get started using the unique features of the Core platform.

 They also have Smart Materials which applies a material uniformly based on the position on the map, allowing you to create seamless transitions between different pieces.

-Core is still in Open Alpha, which means there are a number of features that are yet to come, like monetization and cross-platform support.
-As an Open Alpha Creator, you are in a position to build some of the first ground-breaking games in Core and to influence its direction through feedback and creation.
+Core is still in Early Access, which means there are a number of features that are yet to come, like cross-platform support.
+As an Early Access Creator, you are in a position to build some of the first ground-breaking games in Core and to influence its direction through feedback and creation.